88funk/supergroup/Readme.md

 * supervid-api - This is the point of integration, it exposes a restapi which can be used by other application to use the backend

-* supervid-common - This is a repository for all utilities used by the code, includes portions of code that are shared within the applion
+* supervid-common - This is a repository for all utilities used by the code, includes portions of code that are shared within the application

 * supervid-persistence -  Handles db related stuff